 - Make sure that no one in your vehicle is injured.
 If there are any medical emergencies, you need to deal with these as quickly as possible.
 If anyone is in serious condition or unconscious, call 911 immediately.

-- If you feel it is safe to do so, approach the other driver to see if they are ok.
+- If you feel it is safe to do so, approach the other driver to see if they are OK.
 Use your judgement to determine if it seems safe to approach the other driver.
 Ask if they require any medical assistance.

 - Get as much information as you can.
-Your auto insurance company will need to know the time, date, and location of the accident, as well as the make and model of the other driver's car.
+Your auto insurance company will need to know the time, date, and location of the accident, as well as licence plate and make and model of the other driver's car.
 Get as much contact information as you can from the other driver, including their insurance company and policy number, along with their name, address, and phone number.
 If there are witnesses, collect contact information from them as well.

 - Call your insurance company to report the accident.
 Your insurance company needs to know about the accident as soon as possible.
 They can help with the arrangements to get your car repaired and get your claim started as soon as possible to get you the assistance you need.